Tim Wallis: 1996 crash

-On 2 January 1996, he intended to practice formation flying with Brian Hore and his P-51 Mustang in preparation for the upcoming Warbirds over Wanaka show.
+On 2 January 1996, Wallis intended to practise formation flying with Brian Hore and his P-51 Mustang in preparation for the upcoming Warbirds over Wanaka show.
 He decided to take the Spitfire Mk XIV which was owned by the Alpine Fighter Collection.
 At the time he only had a total of 5½ hours flying time on the type and had only flown it 7 times.
 His departure was delayed by a problem with the aircraft's radio.
-Distracted by the need to meet up with Hore flying overhead and a number of people waiting to watch him take off, he overlooked the rudder setting which is different on the Griffon-engined Mk XIV from the Spitfire XVI which had a Merlin engine and which he had flown the previous day.
+Distracted by the need to meet up with Hore flying overhead and a number of people waiting to watch him take off, he overlooked the rudder setting which is different on the Griffon-engined Mk XIV from the Spitfire XVI which has a Merlin engine and which he had flown the previous day.
 This change in setting is necessary as the propeller of the Griffon engine rotates in the opposite direction to the Merlin.
-The aircraft slewed to the right on takeoff and unable to be corrected in time the aircraft went off the runway and its tailwheel caught on the top two wires of the boundary fence.
+The aircraft slewed to the right on take-off and unable to be corrected in time the aircraft went off the runway and its tailwheel caught on the top two wires of the boundary fence.
 This stalled the aircraft and it crashed hitting the ground.
 The right wing was snapped off and the windscreen and cockpit area were badly damaged as the aircraft travelled upside down for about 40 metres before coming to rest.
 Wallis was badly hurt and was rushed by air to the intensive care unit at Dunedin Public Hospital.
 His injuries left him medically unfit to fly.

-Following his 1996 accident, the Alpine Fighter Collection was wound down and dissolved with the aircraft being sold overseas.
+Following Wallis's 1996 accident, the Alpine Fighter Collection was wound down and dissolved with the aircraft being sold overseas.
 In addition, the NZFPM was closed in early 2011.

-Since the crash, the Spitfire (NH799) was restored in time for the Omaka Classic Fighters airshow 2015 after 19 years of work.
+Since the crash, the Spitfire (NH799) was restored in time for the Classic Fighters Omaka airshow 2015 after 19 years of work.

 Warbirds over Wanaka

-He started the biennial Warbirds over Wanaka airshow in 1988.
+Wallis started the biennial Warbirds over Wanaka airshow in 1988.

 Family

-Wallis married Prue Hazledine on 22 August 1974 in Pretoria while they on a trip to South Africa.
-The couple had four children; Toby Frederick (born September 1975), Jonathan Arthur (born November 1976), Matthew Timothy (3 January 1979 - 21 July 2018) and Nicholas Robert (June 1980 - 18 October 2018).

-In 2018 Sir Tim and Lady Wallis lost two of their four sons in helicopter crashes: Matthew (Matt) Wallis (39) on July 18 and Nick (38) on October 18.
+Wallis married Prue Hazledine on 22 August 1974 in Pretoria while they were on a trip to South Africa.
+The couple had four children; Toby Frederick (born September 1975), Jonathan Arthur (born November 1976), Matthew Timothy (3 January 1979 – 21 July 2018) and Nicholas Robert (June 1980 – 18 October 2018).
+In 2018, two of their four sons were killed in helicopter crashes: Matthew (Matt) Wallis (39) on 21 July and Nick (38) on 18 October.

+Death

+Wallis died on 17 October 2023, at the age of 85.